cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 ![](/images/AWPDisableSolo.png)

 This operation will:
-* disable AccelerateWP tab in users' cPanel interface
+* disable AccelerateWP tab in users' control panel interface
 * disable all AccelerateWP optimization suites
 * deactivate all optimization features for all sites